PeruDayani/racehub/README.md

 - Cookie is send to the server with every request
 - Cookie is authenticated and refreshed by the middleware
 - supabase.getUser() is the best authentication as it hits the database.
+- I like and will be using fucking server actions.

 - https://github.com/supabase/supabase/issues/19883#issuecomment-2094656180
 - https://supabase.com/docs/guides/auth/managing-user-data#using-triggers